-In the spring 2013 and spring 2014 semesters, the Academic Advising Center served as an approved cite for three interns from the Family and Consumer Sciences department internship program.
+In the spring 2014 and spring 2015 semesters, the Academic Advising Center served as an approved site for interns from the General Family and Consumer Sciences Program internship program.
 These interns developed and conducted an intense, at-risk mentoring program targeted at assisting students who were readmitted after an academic suspension or who were student athletes designated as at-risk.
 Interns met with students on a weekly or bi-weekly basis and discussed campus resources and success skills with students as needed.
 This program is planned as ongoing and the Advising Center will accept interns as requested by the department.

-University College utilizes Brainfuse, a suite of tutoring services and tools designed for today's college student.
+The Tutorial and Academic Enhancement Center, located in Peltier Hall and a unity of University College Academic Services, utilizes Brainfuse, a suite of tutoring services and tools designed for today's college student.
 This suite consists of free and paid tutoring services.
-The Tutorial and Academic Enhancement Center located in Peltier Hall will continue to tutor students who prefer in-person tutoring or writing help, Brainfuse has been added to increase student access to quality tutors.
+The Tutorial and Academic Enhancement Center will continue to tutor students who prefer in-person tutoring or writing help, Brainfuse has been added to increase student access to quality tutors.